 There are a variety of unique experiences for those who want to go a step deeper learning about Japanese knives.
 A forge tour provides a closer look at the process of knife making, but note that only a few forges offer tours and even fewer do so in English.
 Alternatively, there are some museums where demonstrations are offered.
 The Takefu Knife Village near Fukui, Hocho Kobo Tadafusa in Tsubame-Sanjo, Niigata, the Sakai Hamono Museum and the Sasuke Smith in Sakai, south of Osaka, are some places to consider.

 In addition to forge tours, hands-on activities are offered at some forges or in popular blacksmith regions, such as knife sharpening, making a small letter opener or making your own knife, including hammering and sharpening.
 Simpler workshops take 1-2 hours and are available from 1000 yen, while the making of an entire knife will take 3-6 hours and cost at least 5000 yen.
 Advance reservations are typically required for these experiences.
-Online reservation site, such as Rakuten, also list a few knife-related activities.
+Online reservation site, such as Klook and Rakuten, also list a few knife-related activities.